Dr. Buford Presents The Boob Job Bible: Your Ultimate Guide to Breast Surgery

 Ready to begin the conversation?
 Schedule your consultation with Dr. Buford.

 If you are curious to learn how to optimize your results, Denver board certified plastic surgeon Dr. Buford looks forward to guiding you through the process of breast augmentation.
-Schedule your one-on-one consultation with Dr. Buford and the team at BEAUTY by BUFORD by calling (303) 747-6719 or requesting a consultation online.
+Schedule your one-on-one consultation with Dr. Buford and the team at BEAUTY by BUFORD by calling our Lone Tree office at 303-951-5829 or requesting a consultation online.